GewelsJI/DGNet/README.md

 ### 3.4 COD Benchmark Results:

 The whole benchmark results can be found at [Google Drive](https://drive.google.com/file/d/1ld-FPFgTEC0iHpxBNSutNCCQ-8Coy5mt/view?usp=sharing).
-Here are quantitative performance comparison from three perspectives. *Note that we used the matlab-based toolbox to generate the reported metrics.*
+Here are quantitative performance comparisons from three perspectives. *Note that we used the Matlab-based toolbox to generate the reported metrics.*

 <p align="center">
     <img src="assest/Benchmark.png"/> <br />